luxonis/depthai-ml-training/README.md

 # DepthAI ML Training

 > [!IMPORTANT]
-> We are currently writing new tutorials and updating the old ones so that some details can be outdated.
+> We are currently writing new tutorials and updating the old ones, meaning that some details may be outdated.
 We appreciate your understanding!

 <a name ="overview"></a>